 Who Is Behind LTP?

 LTP was created by Spencer Haws from NichePursuits in 2011.
 He’s an online entrepreneur who wears many hats – as an Amazon seller, website flipper and niche marketer, just to name a few.
-So he’s a pretty legit guy whose products has earned endorsement from big names in the internet marketing industry like Pat Flynn and Darren Rowse.
+So he’s a pretty legit guy whose products have earned an endorsement from big names in the internet marketing industry like Pat Flynn and Darren Rowse.

 Who Is It Meant For?